shinobi5/skeletor/README.md

 ## State

-View Beedle's [official documentation](https://beedle.hankchizljaw.io/) for understanding how to use this tiny library to manage application state.
+View Beedle's [official documentation](https://beedle.hankchizljaw.io/) for how to use this tiny library to manage application state.

 ## Bundling